BunnyPi04/weather-start-up-page/README.md

 A beautiful Chrome extension that replaces your new tab page with a dynamic weather-based interface featuring time-dependent backgrounds and animated weather effects.

+## Demo

+You can check the demo UI here: https://bunnypi04.github.io/weather-start-up-page/

 ## ✨ Features

 - **Dynamic Backgrounds**: Changes colors and sun position based on time of day